Water use and information

 Levels and flow

-- Latest information about River Murray flows - Department of Environment, Water and Natural Resources website
+- Latest information about River Murray flows - Department of Environment and Water website

 - Live River Murray water data from some 80 locations in South Australia - WaterConnect website